lsst/pipelines_lsst_io/middleware/faq.rst

 queryDimensionRecords
 ---------------------

-`Registry.queryDimensionRecords` is the best way to inspect the metadata records associated with data ID keys (:ref:`"dimensions" <lsst.daf.butler-dimensions_overview>"`), and is usually the right tool for those looking for something similar to Gen2's ``queryMetadata``.
+`Registry.queryDimensionRecords` is the best way to inspect the metadata records associated with data ID keys (:ref:`"dimensions" <lsst.daf.butler-dimensions_overview>`), and is usually the right tool for those looking for something similar to Gen2's `~lsst.daf.persistence.Butler.queryMetadata`.
 Those metadata tables include observations (the ``exposure`` and ``visit`` dimensions), instruments (``instrument``, ``physical_filter``, ``detector``), and regions on the sky (``skymap``, ``tract``, ``patch``, ``htm7``).
 That isn't an exhaustive list of dimension tables (actually pseudo-tables in some cases), but you can get one in Python with::